diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recently F5 introduced the next phase of evoltion for the BIG-IP ADC platform known ad FAST (F5 Application Services Templates).
+Recently F5 introduced the next phase of evolution for the BIG-IP ADC platform known ad FAST (F5 Application Services Templates).
 FAST technology was developed for the following reasons: